multiversx/mx-docs/README.md

-# Elrond docs
+# MultiversX docs

-The repository containing the [documentation](https://docs.elrond.com) for the Elrond Network protocol.
+The repository containing the [documentation](https://docs.multiversx.com) for the MultiversX Network protocol.

 ## About